MaryTran03/CSC120_Final_Project/README.md

 ## Mission 2: The Warehouse Raid
 Objective: Infiltrate the Iron Hounds’ warehouse and steal valuable goods for Vinnie.
 Need 10 reputation points to unlock
 Description: After proving yourself in the car heist, Vinnie gives you a tougher job.
 You need to break into the Iron Hounds' warehouse to steal a stash of valuable electronics.
-The warehouse has guards, so you'll need to choose your approach carefully.
+The warehouse has guards, but you are strong and run (kinda) fast!

 ### Requirements:
 $200, 10 reputation point